MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-service-account.md

    ![Account sign-in](media/service-gateway-service-account/account-sign-in.png)

-1. On the next windows select **Migrate, restore or takeover an existing gateway**, and follow the process for [restoring](service-gateway-migrate.md) your gateway.
+1. On the next windows, select **Migrate, restore or takeover an existing gateway**, and follow the process for [restoring](service-gateway-migrate.md) your gateway.

 1. Once the restoration is complete, the new gateway uses the domain account.